tiagosiebler/bybit-api/README.md

 - [Testnet](https://testnet.bybit.com/app/user/api-management)

 All REST clients have can be used in a similar way.
 However, method names, parameters and responses may vary depending on the API category you're using!

+Not sure which function to call or which parameters to use?
+Click the class name in the table above to look at all the function names (they are in the same order as the official API docs), and check the API docs for a list of endpoints/paramters/responses.

 ```javascript
 const {